openmobilityfoundation/curb-data-specification/metrics/README.md

 ### Event Types

-The following Event Types are included in the Activities data, and the others event types are not returned.
+The following Event Types are included in the Activities data, and the other event types are not returned.

 - **park_start**: a vehicle stopped, parked, or double parked
 - **park_end**: a parked vehicle leaving a parked or stopped state and resuming movement